7 Tips for First Timer Kayak Tournament Anglers

-- Take multiple photos of each fish with your camera, an ID visible in each one, then upload to TourneyX from your camera roll.
+- Take multiple photos of each fish with your camera, an ID visible in each one, then upload to Fishing Chaos or TourneyX from your camera roll.
 That leaves you with backups and alternate images in case the first one you submitted gets dinged.

 - Identify the closest place with wi-fi or a good data signal and bear in mind how many minutes you are from it.

-- Test your TourneyX dashboard login and photo submission functions minutes after the competition start time.
-Take a photo of your ID and Hawg Trough to make sure your camera is working and that you can upload.
+- Test your TourneyX or Fishing Chaos dashboard login and photo submission functions minutes after the competition start time.
+Take a photo of your ID and KBF-approved measuring board (Ketch board only for KBF TRAIL events). to make sure your camera is working and that you can upload.
 Might be a good time to test the “cull” feature, too.

 - Carry backups.
 Cell phones rarely float.
 A second digital camera in a waterproof bag adds little weight and takes up little space in your gear crate.

-- Speaking of floating, add flotation to your KBF-approved measuring board.
+- Speaking of floating, add flotation or a tether to your KBF-approved measuring board.

-- Carry a Sharpie to darken the Hawg Trough lines or mark the fence base and print the ID code on your identifier form.
-(You’ll find it useful for turning a spinnerbait, soft plastic, or crankbait into a nighttime lure or adding camo to a frog.)
+- Print the ID code on your identifier form.
+(You’ll find a sharpie is also useful for turning a spinnerbait, soft plastic, or crankbait into a nighttime lure or adding camo to a frog.)